CSC207-2022F-UofT/course-project-smmmack/README.md

 ***Game Commands:***

-To perfrom any actions, the players must write the following commands into the command line, corresponding to an action.
+To perform any actions, the players must write the following commands into the command line, corresponding to an action.

 Saving/Starting a Game:
 "read_campaign": Read from a save file to resume a game.